2KAbhishek/Manyata/README.md

 ### Software

 * OS: Windows 7 or newer, Mac OS X 10.9 or newer, GNU/Linux, BSD and other Unix Systems.
-* Tools Used: GNU Octave, Git
+* Tools Used: Python, OpenCV, Tesseract

 ### Hardware